-Coral central
+Coral Central

 As anyone who has visited Wakatobi Dive Resort can attest, the surrounding reefs are covered in a thick and diverse carpet of corals.
 The overall health and near-pristine condition of these reefs is the result of a proactive conservation program funded by portions of resort revenue.
 But protection alone doesn’t account for the tremendous diversity of coral species divers and snorkelers will discover when they visit.
 The other half of the equation is location, and that’s where Waktaobi has the real advantage.
 Marine biologist and world-renowned photojournalist, Dr. Richard Smith, shares his expertise in this first of two articles about corals and why Wakatobi is an ideal place for coral health and diversity.